 Last fall, Capital One launched a brand new premium travel card called the Capital One Venture X Rewards Credit Card.
 And it's been a smash hit, thanks in large part to some premium travel perks like lounge access and an eye-popping welcome bonus of 100,000 Venture Miles after spending $10,000 in six months – plus a onetime $200 credit for Airbnb or VRBO.

-That huge offer is gone now: As of earlier this week, it’s dropped to a bonus of 75,000 miles after spending $4,000 within three months.
+That huge offer is gone now, but it's still a stellar card.
+You'll currently earn 75,000 miles after spending $4,000 within three months.
 But we know there are tons of readers and travelers out there who nabbed this card – the response to the Venture X has been massive.

 So what comes next?
 Whether you applied before the 100,000-mile offer disappeared or are weighing it now, what can you do to make sure you squeeze everything you can out of your newest travel card?

 Read on for everything you need to know to set yourself up for success with the Venture X card.